TomRichner/XltekNatusToMat/README.md

 - **Extract timestamps** from `.snc` sync files
 - **Export to MATLAB v7.3** `.mat` format with proper voltage scaling

-> **Note:** Currently, this tool converts the **entire** XLTEK directory.
-Time-based indexing for partial extraction is planned for a future release.
-If multiple .erd files are found it contatenates them into a single .mat.

 ## Installation

 ```bash